unneon/vaxtify/README.md

 ## Getting started

-Vaxtify is still a work in progress, so it only works on Linux and you need to compile it from sources.
+Vaxtify works on Linux, and the required extension is packaged for Firefox.

 ### Install the program

 If you use Arch Linux, you can use a prepared [PKGBUILD](misc/arch-packaging/PKGBUILD) script.
 Otherwise, install Rust, lidbus-1-dev or equivalent, and manually run the build command and copy files as shown in the linked script.

-Vaxtify daemon will be managed by systemd, so run `systemctl --user daemon-reload` to notice the new unit.
+Vaxtify daemon will be managed by systemd, so run `systemctl --user daemon-reload` to load the installed service files.
-If you did this after installing the extension, restart the browser.

-### Install the browser extension

-View the [latest release](https://github.com/pustaczek/vaxtify/releases/latest) on github and click on the vaxtify.xpi asset.
-Your browser should download and install it after asking you for permission.

-### Configuration
+### Configure

 In Vaxtify, you first define categories which group sites you may want to block.
 These can include domain names, subreddits, github repositories, and custom regexes which will be matched on the page URL.